swlaschin/fsharpforfunandprofit.com/books/index.md

 **How is it different from the content on this site?**

-It does have some chapters on stuff I haven't blogged about (yet) such how to design a functional architecture, two whole chapters on serialization and persistence of algebraic types (important but not often covered in detail), and how to evolve an existing design.
+It does have some chapters on stuff I haven't blogged about (yet) such as how to design a functional architecture, two whole chapters on serialization and persistence of algebraic types (important but not often covered in detail), and how to evolve an existing design.

 </div>